 Argiope aurantia is a showy spider usually noticed in late summer.
 It has several common names: black-and-yellow argiope, black and yellow garden spider, corn spider, golden garden spider; golden orb-weaver, writing spider, yellow garden argiope, yellow garden orb-weaver, and zipper spider.
-The bodies of females grow to a little more than one inch long; the males are much smaller.
+The bodies of females grow to a little more than one inch long; males are much smaller.
+The third pair of legs is about half as long as the other legs.
+Males often hold the front pairs of legs close and the hind pairs of legs close together so that the silhouette resembles a St. Andrew's cross.
 The segment to which the legs and mouthparts attach is covered with very short, shiny, white scales.
 The abdomen is egg-shaped and conspicuously marked with black and yellow.
 Females spin orb webs (spiral sticky threads suspended on non-sticky spokes) with a conspicuous white zigzag structure in the middle called the stablementum.
 Spider experts disagree about why these spiders spin stablementa.
 Earlier the stablementum was thought to give stability to the web.
 Now the thinking is that the stablementum attracts insects or keeps birds from flying through the web.
 All spiders are carnivores that prey primarily on insects.
 Black and yellow garden spiders find their prey by sensing vibrations in the web.
 They eat anything that doesn't tear itself loose from the web.
 At night, females consume the sticky strands of the web and spin new ones.
 It is thought they gain some nutrition from minute insects and even miscellaneous organic matter caught in the web.
 After mating in late summer or early fall, females lay several hundred to a thousand or more eggs inside a brown, silk, spherical cocoon about an inch in diameter.
 The spiderlings hatch but do not emerge from the cocoon until the following spring.
 Unfortunately for them, parasites and predators, including birds, prey upon these hapless spiderlings so that only a few survive the winter and even fewer survive to become adults the following season.
 There is one generation per year.

 Black and yellow garden spiders usually build their webs in fairly open areas as opposed to dense shrubs or inside shelters.
 Because all spiders are carnivores that feed primarily on insects, their presence helps rather than harms landscape and garden plants.